patfinder/GPTBridge/README.md

 - NOTE: This is tested and worked for Firefox on Ubuntu.
     - Chrome seem not working (properly because of Chrome security block to automation)

+- Open Firefox with the profile used for running Selenium (This profile folder must be the same as FirefoxProfile() option in code.)

+firefox --profile /home/vuong/tmp/FirefoxProfile

 - Go to GPTBridge folder.
 - Start GPTBridge python server with below command: